amamarante92/nethunter-kernel-redminote9/README.md

 1. Flash stock rom version V12.5.1.0.RJOMIXM (never tested other versions) from fastboot (bootloader need to be unlocked, be careful to not lock it again when flashing).

-2. Flash vbmeta_vd171--V12.5.1.0.RJOMIXM.img to vbmeta partition (whitout it, the device will enter a bootloop).
+2. Flash vbmeta_vd171--V12.5.1.0.RJOMIXM.img to vbmeta partition (without it, the device will enter a bootloop).

 3. Flash OrangeFox-Unofficial-merlinx.img to recovery partition.